 Most passenger trains in the world keep to the left.

 Even Somalia, by the way, drives on the right.
-Which means that even can’t go to war properly because we are driving on the wrong side.
+Which means we can’t even go to war properly because we are driving on the wrong side.
+How do you shoot at the other side’s patriots if you are both on the same side?

 To be fair he also did order that all Burmese currency be divisible by nine (because nine was his lucky number), so we might not want to wait for that.